 When you see other people happily drinking, don’t feel sorry for yourself that you can’t drink.
 You are doing something that’s worthy of pride.
 Not sorrow.
 It’s not the end of the world anyway.
-Complete your 1 year without drinking, then evaluate the benefits and disadvantages.
+Complete your 1 year without drinking, then evaluate the benefits and the downsides.
 If you decide that the juice was not worth the squeeze, you can go back to enjoying your drinks.

 I put a reminder on my smartphone that popped up every evening at 8 p.m.
-My reminder said “Stick to your guns no matter what”.
+My reminder said: “Stick to your guns no matter what”.
 I had an established, strict conviction to not drink a single drop of alcohol for a year.
 Don’t decide to quit drinking on a whim.
 Nobody is rushing you, so think about it for a while.
 If you are certain that you will benefit from a year without drinking alcohol, then do it without wavering.
-Once you build your decision on a solid ground, it will be harder to break it.
-Otherwise it will crumble on the smallest bump.
+Once you build your decision on solid ground, it will be harder to break it.
+Otherwise, it will crumble on the smallest bump.

 The decision is yours.